onlyati/olympus-hermes/docs/Gitea_plugin.md

 _G.new["key"] = _G.new["key"] .. "/" .. t[3] .. "/" .. t[4] .. "/" .. t[5] .. "-" .. t[6]
 ```

+**Attention:** Example above using a json library that is in place in 'scripts.lib_path' settings.